ENGR523/ENGR523.github.io/syllabus.md

 * Energy constraints and harvesting
 * Systems designs / architectures

-A large portion of this class will focus on *designing* and *implimenting* software solutions for IoT-scale problems.
-Due to time constraints, we will be using standardized hardware.
+Due to time constraints, this class will focus on *designing* and *implimenting* a solution to a *specific* IoT problem, energy-efficient audio-based event detection.
+To minimize complexity, we will be using standardized hardware.

 ## Instructor